gvhconnect/go4wd-init_2/content/sport.md

     preheading: Sport Management & Delivery
     heading: Impacts flow from Discipline on and off pitch
     text: >-
       Every game happens by way of negotiation.
-Do you want to play?
-What rules?
-      …and so on.
-As events involve more people from more places, require more resources, and translate to bigger “stakes” for participants, the discipline of delivery becomes more important - as typically does the potential audience for the event.
-The largest media events in the world are all sports events.
-Sports offers unique sets of channels into peoples’ lives.
-Understanding and having experience in the management and delivery of sports at the highest levels informs and enriches the ability to help sports stay in touch with the times, grow and gain more relevance while extending global reach..
+Do you want to play? …what rules? …and so on.
+As events involve more people from more places, they require more resources that translate to bigger “stakes”.
+Delivery becomes paramount - for the event and audiences.
+The largest global media events are sports events.
+Sports offers unique sets of pathways into peoples’ lives.
+Managing this process effectively defines the relevance of sports,  how they can grow and gain more relevance while extending global reach and impact..
     image_path: /uploads/sport-event-1.png
   - _bookshop_name: start
     preheading: Sponsorship Management